z-takacs/Bsc_Assign_21/Question_3/Readme.md

-Was unable to push from PyCharm, uploaded via GitHub portal.
+>> 1st attempt:Received error, was unable to push from PyCharm.
+Uploaded via GitHub portal.

-Then removed the whole project and started from beginning.
+>> 2nd attempt: Started again, removed the whole project and started from beginning.
+It worked now.